 Children of John Wheeler Moore and Ann James Ward:

 Yes, that place under his eye is where one of his brothers poked a reed through the portrait one day when he was mad with Arthur.
 This picture and the ones of his mother and father were all on one canvas.
 After the fire in Murfreesboro, the family moved to Maple Lawn.
-This house did not having the wall space for the larger picture, so the canvas was cut and framed as three pictures.
-In the process Aunt Bessie who was in her mother’s lap was lost.
-I think the artist was most probably that first art teacher at Chowan who painted the picture of Sir Walter Raleigh spreading his cloak for the queen using Ann as model for her queen.
+This house did not have the wall space for the larger picture, so the canvas was cut and framed as three pictures.
+In the process, Aunt Bessie who was in her mother’s lap was lost.
+I think the artist was that first art teacher at Chowan who painted the picture of Sir Walter Raleigh spreading his cloak for the queen using Ann as the model for her queen.